Emerging topic: The COVID-19 pandemic

 identifying new Ways

-We have already started to take a closer look at a strategy that the novel corona virus employs to multiply within the host: this strategy is called ribosomal frameshifting.
+We are taking a closer look at a strategy that the novel corona virus employs to multiply within the host: this strategy is called ribosomal frameshifting.

-Neva Caliskan and her group "Recoding mechanisms in infection" are currently working to identify the interaction partners involved in the infection process of SARS-CoV-2.
+Neva Caliskan and her group "Recoding mechanisms in infection" are currently working to biophysically characterize the interaction partners involved in the infection process of SARS-CoV-2.

 HIRI group leader Emmanuel Saliba is using single-cell RNA-seq to obtain time-resolved RNA maps for individual cells from infected patients.